yochaigal/cairn/wip/2e/core-rules.md

 ## Healing & Recovery

-- Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
-Bandages can stabilize a character that is bleeding out.
+- Resting for a few moments and having a drink of water restores lost HP but may leave the party exposed.
+Bandages can stabilize a character that has taken critical damage.
 - Attribute loss (see **Critical Damage**) can usually be restored with a week's rest, facilitated by a healer or other appropriate source of expertise.
 - Some healing services are free, while magical or more expedient means of recovery may come at a cost.

 ## Deprivation & Fatigue

-A PC that lacks a crucial need (such as food or rest) is considered **Deprived**.
+- A PC that lacks a crucial need (such as food or rest) is **Deprived**.
 Anyone **Deprived** for more than a day adds **Fatigue** to their inventory, one for each day.
 A **Deprived** PC cannot recover HP, Attributes, or item slots from **Fatigue**.
 - A PC may also be forced to add **Fatigue** after casting spells or due to events occurring in the fiction.
-- Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night’s rest in a safe spot).
+Each Fatigue occupies one slot and lasts until the PC is able to recuperate (such as a full night’s rest in a safe spot).
 - If a character is forced to add **Fatigue** to their inventory but they have no free slots, they must drop an item from their inventory.

 ## Armor